 Finally, the preventative services offered under Medicare Part B also includes a "Welcome to Medicare" physical examination.

-In 2017, the Medicare Part B monthly premium was $134.00.
-In 2018, premiums will remain at $134.00.
+In 2018, the Medicare Part B monthly premium was $134.00.
+In 2019, premiums will increase to $135.50.
 Taxpayers with a status of married, filing jointly will pay higher premiums if their modified adjusted gross income is in excess of $170,000.
 The higher premium limit is $85,000 for all other taxpayers as demonstrated in the table below.
-Note there is a two year lag for this premium limit (2016 income applies to 2018 premiums).
+Note there is a two year lag for this premium limit (2017 income applies to 2019 premiums).

 |Individual Tax Returns||Married Filing Separately||Joint Tax Returns||Premium|